CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions.md

 * We need to have an installation of docker in the system : https://www.docker.com/

+* An installation of git

+* The user that is going to execute the following commands needs to have permissions to create, modify, read and write.

+* We need the root's password.

 Pull the images from docker hub: